MongoDB storage engine: MMAP or WiredTiger?

 LSM trees provides an advantage when you need to write huge workloads of random inserts, when data is much larger then the cache and when background maintenance overhead is acceptable.

-In WiredTiger, there are no in-place updates.
+In WiredTiger, there is no in-place updates.
 If an element of a document needs to be updated, a entire new document will be written to disk while the old document will be removed.

 WiredTiger offers document-level concurrency.
 That means that it assumes that two write operations will not affect the same document at the same time and, if it does affect, one operation will rewind and will be executed again later.
 That's a great performance boost if rewinds are rare.